 The Yarn Behind the Yarn

 The Hebrideans saw an opportunity in the Birlinn and adopted it as their battle craft, waging war on the Vikings and in 1158 the dynasty of the Lord of the Isles began.
-The Vikings went home soon after, but they left behind their genes, Birlinn boat design and their sheep.
+The Vikings departed the Hebrides soon after but they left behind their genes, Birlinn boat design and their sheep.